 - If you're looking for something more fashionable, check out Canada Pooch or Silver Paw.
-If you are looking for more functional and high quality, check out Hurtta and Ruffwear.
+If you want more functional and high-quality, check out Hurtta and Ruffwear.

 - If you live in an area where winter temperatures can vary, you may want to have a few different coats on hand.

 - Remember, if your pet's jacket is too warm for her, it's no longer serving its purpose.
 Don't let your pet overheat.
-You can also layer different types of fabric, allowing you to remove layers if the temperature outside beings to rise.
+You can also layer different types of fabric or invest in a body warmer, allowing you to remove layers if the temperature outside beings to rise.

 - For optimal warmth and versatility, choose a coat with a waterproof outer shell to shelter your dog from cold winds and freezing rain or sleet.
 A good quality waterproof shell will do more to keep your dog warm than extra stuffing.

-- Reserve sweaters for cool days and walks and choose something with windbreaker material, such as nylon, for colder days.
-Sweaters are not helpful when it is snowing, raining, or sleeting, and may actually make your pet colder.
-Sweaters can get wet, even if the snow is dry as your pet's body warmth can melt the snow if you are out for an extended period of time.
+- Reserve dog sweaters for dry but cool days and walks, and choose something with windbreaker material, such as nylon, for colder days.
+Sweaters are not helpful when it is snowing, raining, or sleeting and may actually make your pet colder.
+Sweaters can get wet, even if the snow is dry, as your pet's body warmth can melt the snow if you are out for an extended period of time.
 Wet pets get colder faster, so reserve sweaters for days without precipitation, and if your pet is not going to be in the snow.

 - Look at the individual brand's sizing.
-There is no standard for pet wear, so a medium may fit in one brand, while small is your dog's size in another.
-Check out How to Measure a Dog, to help you find the perfect fit.
+There is no standard for pet wear, so a medium may fit in one brand, while a small is your dog's size in another.

 - Make sure you experiment with a few different styles of coat to find one that is comfortable for your pet to wear.
 If possible, try before you buy!